mpigsley/nebraska-mushrooms/src/cms/content/articles/concerning-wild-mushroom-edibility.md

 #### Please take steps to educate yourself:

 * When starting out, hunt beginner mushrooms.
-Start with the "Safe 4".
+Start with the ["Fool Proof 4"](https://www.cabinlife.com/articles/edible-wild-mushrooms)
 * Understand that it takes years to decades to safely identify for more obscure/intermediate mushrooms.
 * Some mushrooms are conditionally poisonous when ingested days before or days after consuming alcohol, as with *Coprinopsis atramentaria*